Julie Zeglen

 October 2015 to February 2019

-As the editor of a news site that covers the social impact community in Philadelphia, I managed a team of freelancers, wrote my own articles, directed social media strategy, attended and spoke at industry events, co-led an organizational rebrand, and oversaw steady readership growth.
+As the editor of a news site that covers the social impact community in Philadelphia, I managed a team of freelancers, wrote my own articles, attended and spoke at industry events, co-led an organizational rebrand, and oversaw steady readership growth.

 Managing Editor